microdee/mcro/README.md

 }
 ```

-### Concepts

-There's a copy of the C++ 20 STL Concepts library in `Mcro::Concepts` namespace but with more Unreal friendly nameing.
-Also it adds some conveniance concepts, like `*Decayed` versions of type constraints, or some Unreal specific constraints like `CSharedRefOrPtr` or `CUObject`

 ### Extending the Slate declarative syntax

 `Mcro::Slate::AttributeAppend` adds the `/` operator to be used in Slate UI declarations, which can work with functions describing a common block of attributes for given widget.